Geopolitics Is No Longer Background Noise. It's in Your LP Diligence Now.

 If you still talk about geopolitics like it’s just CNBC wallpaper, you are already behind.

 LPs are not ignoring it.
 They are underwriting a market where oil shocks can hit margins, tariffs can wreck pricing, regional conflict can freeze capital, and China exposure can change the exit math fast.
 That is not just a vibe shift.
-World Bank research on global inflation drivers (World Bank Macroeconomics) shows how energy shocks have been a major inflation driver, while the IMF’s analysis of Red Sea disruptions and the IMF’s work on geopolitical fragmentation and financial stability show how quickly trade routes, supply chains, and cross-border capital can get hit.
+World Bank research on global inflation drivers shows how energy shocks have been a major inflation driver, while the IMF’s analysis of Red Sea disruptions and the IMF’s work on geopolitical fragmentation and financial stability show how quickly trade routes, supply chains, and cross-border capital can get hit.

 So no — this is not “macro stuff.”